Introduction

 What is it

-, a simple operating mode that provides direct access to memory and I/O devices.
+The GDT serves as a fundamental data structure in x86 architecture, playing a crucial role in memory management and protection.
+When our computer starts, it begins in real mode, a simple operating mode that provides direct access to memory and I/O devices.
 However we need to switch to protected mode, which introduces memory protection, virtual memory, and privilege levels.

-as establishing different security clearance levels in a building.
+Think of protected mode as establishing different security clearance levels in a building.
 The GDT acts as the rulebook for this security system, defining the access rights and boundaries for each level.
 The x86 architecture provides four rings (0-3), where ring 0 is the most privileged (kernel space) and ring 3 is the least privileged (user space).
 Each ring has specific permissions and restrictions, all defined in our GDT.

-The GDT is essential not just for security, but also for the basic operation of protected mode
+The GDT is essential not just for security, but also for the basic operation of protected mode.
+Without a properly configured GDT, the CPU cannot execute protected mode code at all.

 For more information go to OSDev